narajaon/RTv1/README.md

 ## Description

-Rtv1 is RayTracer written in C. It uses a custom library called minilibx wich, you can guess by it’s name, is a minimalist version of the libx.
+Rtv1 is RayTracer written in C. It uses a custom library called minilibx wich, you can guess by it’s name, is a minimalist version of the Xlib.
+Basic shapes are supported, including the sphere, the cone, the cylinder and the plane

 ## Getting Started